 We work in partnership with tribal communities to design public health programs that raise the health status, self-sufficiency, and health leadership of Native people to the highest possible level.

-Our holistic approach to optimizing health and wellbeing across the lifespan targets:
+Our holistic approach to improving health and wellbeing across the lifespan targets:

 - Adolescent Health